ruairiseosamh/readmission-case-study/README.md

 Tips
 - If you prefer baking the model into the image, uncomment the RUN python -m readmission.train in the Dockerfile (and ensure data access during build).
 - Cloud Run auto-injects PORT; the Dockerfile respects it.
 Set min/max instances and concurrency to control cost/latency.

-Generate/refresh the feature-importance chart
-- After training finishes, the pipeline saves `artifacts/feature_importance.png` and `artifacts/feature_importance.csv`.
-- To publish in the README, copy the image into `docs/feature_importance.png` (tracked in git), e.g. `cp artifacts/feature_importance.png docs/`.

 Mirror Cloud Run locally (docker-compose)
 1) Copy env file and edit as needed